What Will You Study

 Year 2 is your chance to build on your language skills and study the culture, politics and history of the French-speaking world in more depth.
 You will also explore the ways that crime is measured and engage with the social and legal responses to crimes against the environment.

-Your third year, a compulsory year abroad, provides you with a rare opportunity to develop your language and criminological skills in a new global context.
+Your third year, a compulsory year abroad, provides you with a rare opportunity to develop your language and criminological skills in a global context.
 You can study at a partner institution or conduct a work placement.

 In your final year, you will consolidate your French language skills and tailor your degree to your personal and professional interests, selecting from a range of modules including Criminal Careers and Criminal Justice Research.